Subchapter D. STRUCTURAL REQUIREMENTS FOR IMPOUNDMENTS

 (2) The structures are not located on a watercourse and have no contributory drainage, but the greatest depth of water at maximum storage elevation exceeds 15 feet and the impounding capacity at maximum storage elevation exceeds 50 acre feet.

-(c) If the embankment is more than 20 feet in height as measured from the upstream toe of the embankment to the crest of the emergency spillway, or has a storage volume of 20 acre feet or more, or located where failure could cause loss of life or serious property damage it shall:
+(c) If the embankment is more than 20 feet in height as measured from the upstream toe of the embankment to the crest of the emergency spillway, or has a storage volume of 20 acre feet or more, is located where failure could cause loss of life or serious property damage or otherwise poses a hazard to miners or the public, it must:

-(1) Be stable under all probable conditions of operation and be designed and constructed to achieve a static safety factor of 1.5, or higher if required by the Department.
+(1) Be stable under all probable conditions of operation and be designed and constructed to achieve a static safety factor of 1.5, or higher if required by the Department and a seismic safety factor of at least 1.2.

 (2) Have an appropriate combination of principal and emergency spillway to discharge safely the runoff from a 100-year, 24-hour precipitation event, or larger if required by the Department.